Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Receiving free reports and filing disputes

-As Chapter 13 explains in more detail, the FACT Act entitles you to a free copy of your credit report annually from each of the three major credit bureaus: Equifax, Experian, and TransUnion.
-We strongly recommend that you get these reports every chance you can and check them for errors.
-In addition to the one annual free report, your state may require the bureaus to give you more copies — sometimes many more!
+As Chapter 13 explains in more detail, the Fair Credit Reporting Act (FCRA) as amended by the FACT Act entitles you to a free copy of your credit report annually from each of the three major credit bureaus: Equifax, Experian, and TransUnion.
+They are currently offering free reports as frequently as weekly.
+I strongly recommend that you get these reports on a regular basis and check them for errors.
+In addition, your state may require the bureaus to give you more copies — sometimes many more!
 In addition, you’re entitled to extra free reports, free credit scores, if you’ve been turned down for credit, didn’t get the top rate offered, or had an adverse action (like a reduction in credit limit) on a credit card.
 All these situations are opportunities to check and clean up your credit reports for free.

 Signing up for credit monitoring

-If you have a credit card, you may already have good fraud-monitoring in place.
-Most cards monitor spending patterns to sniff out fraud and identity theft before they cost the cardholder a fortune.
-One less reason to pay to have your credit monitored.
+If you have a credit card, you may already have basic fraud-monitoring in place.
+Most cards monitor spending patterns to sniff out fraud and identity theft before they cost the card issuer a fortune.

 Setting alarms, alerts, and freezes